-This summary aims to give you an overview of the information contained in this prospectus.
-As this is a summary, it does not contain all the information that may be important to you and is qualified in its entirety by, and should be read in conjunction with, the full text of this prospectus.
-You should read the whole document including the appendices hereto, which constitute an integral part of this prospectus, before you decide to invest in our Offer Shares.
+This summary is intended to give you an overview of the information contained in this document.
+Since it is a summary, it does not contain all the information that may be important to you.
+You should read this document in its entirety.